eyereasoner/eye/reasoning/arcus/meta-interpretation/README.md

-# 🧮 Meta-Interpreter in eyelet
+# 🧮 Meta-Interpreter in arcus

-This eyelet reasoning model implements a **meta-interpreter**, a reasoning construct that **interprets its own logic rules**.
+This arcus reasoning model implements a **meta-interpreter**, a reasoning construct that **interprets its own logic rules**.
 It’s inspired by [Markus Triska’s meta-interpreter](https://www.metalevel.at/acomip/) and showcases how to define logic programming semantics within N3 Logic.

 The model also includes an encoding of **natural numbers**, demonstrating recursive computation within a logical framework.